omerahmed41/symfony_dockerized/README.md

 ## Getting Started

 1. If not already done, [install Docker Compose](https://docs.docker.com/compose/install/)
-2. Run `docker-compose build --pull --no-cache` to build fresh images
+2. Run `make build` or `docker-compose build --pull --no-cache` to build fresh images
-3. Run `docker-compose up` (the logs will be displayed in the current shell)
+3. Run `make run` or `docker-compose up` (the logs will be displayed in the current shell)
 4. Open `https://localhost` in your favorite web browser and [accept the auto-generated TLS certificate](https://stackoverflow.com/a/15076602/1352334)
-5. Run `docker-compose down --remove-orphans` to stop the Docker containers.
+5. Run `make stop` or `docker-compose down --remove-orphans` to stop the Docker containers.

 ## Features